mjfwest/swat-em/doc/source/gui.rst

 Manual layout
 -------------

 The manual layout generator (figure :ref:`fig:manual_layout_dialog`) is the most basic generator in SWAT-EM.
 One can define the position and the number of turns for each coil side by hand.
 With this every winding layout can be sketched and analyzed.
-The price of this is the comparatively large manual effort.
+The price of it is the comparatively large manual effort.

 .. _fig:manual_layout_dialog: